 Sahakarini was established as a charity in 1979 by six Camrosians: Gordon and Mina Schieck, Norman and Eloise Umbach, and Jane and Jack Ross.
-Over the years we have partnered with organizations on projects in India, Sierra Leone, Uganda, Zimbabwe, Zambia, Brazil, Haiti, and Guatemala.
-(Business No.11913 1936RR001) To understand the heart of Sahakarini and to learn more, read the story of our founder’s sandals below:
+Over the years we have partnered with organizations on projects in Kenya, Tanzania, Nepal, India, Sierra Leone, Uganda, Zimbabwe, Zambia, Brazil, Haiti, and Guatemala.
+To understand the heart of Sahakarini and to learn more, read the story of our founder’s sandals below:

 A Simple Pair of Sandals